×

 • Local currency at constant prices > Aggregate indicators > Net taxes on products > Constan: Net taxes on products (net indirect taxes) are the sum of product taxes less subsidies.
 Product taxes are those taxes payable by producers that relate to the production, sale, purchase or use of the goods and services.
 Subsidies are grants on the current account made by general government to private enterprises and unincorporated public enterprises.
 The grants may take the form of payments to ensure a guaranteed price or to enable maintenance of prices of goods and services below costs of production, and other forms of assistance to producers.
 Data are in constant local currency."

-• Local currency at constant prices > Other items > Terms of trade adjustment > Constant LCU: The terms of trade effect equals capacity to import less exports of goods and services in constant prices.
+• Local currency at constant prices > Other items > Gross national income > Constant LCU: Gross national income is derived as the sum of GNP and the terms of trade adjustment.
 Data are in constant local currency.

 • Local currency at current prices > Aggregate indicators > Net income from abroad > Current: Net income includes the net labor income and net property and entrepreneurial income components of the SNA.
 Labor income covers compensation of employees paid to nonresident workers.
 Property and entrepreneurial income covers investment income from the ownership of foreign financial claims (interest, dividends, rent, etc.) and nonfinancial property income (patents, copyrights, etc.).
 Data are in current local currency."

-• Local currency at current prices > Value added > Services > Etc. > Value added > Current LCU: Services correspond to ISIC divisions 50-99.
-They include value added in wholesale and retail trade (including hotels and restaurants), transport, and government, financial, professional, and personal services such as education, health care, and real estate services.
-Also included are imputed bank service charges, import duties, and any statistical discrepancies noted by national compilers as well as discrepancies arising from rescaling.
+• Local currency at current prices > Value added > Industry > Value added > Current LCU: Industry corresponds to ISIC divisions 10-45 and includes manufacturing (ISIC divisions 15-37).
+It comprises value added in mining, manufacturing (also reported as a separate subgroup), construction, electricity, water, and gas.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
-The industrial origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
+The origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
 Data are in current local currency."

 • US$ at constant 2000 prices > Aggregate indicators > GDP per capita > Constant 2000 US$: GDP per capita is gross domestic product divided by midyear population.
 GDP is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
 Data are in constant U.S. dollars.